 The Prince muttered a protection spell under her breath, a simple thing that Laelin had taught her one drunken night; if it worked Sy did not feel its effects.

 At last the passage turned to the right, and tilted downwards slightly, the altered perspective dizzying.
 Sy put her left hand to the wall and descended slowly, struck with the abrupt superstition that if she fell she would not rise again.

 It was as she was twenty feet down that a voice rose up from the cavern below.

 It was a slow, drawling, lechery, that voice, the syllables dragged into a stuttering hiss.
 The Prince knew, hearing it, that either she or this creature were fated to die this day, for no being that spoke in such a manner could possess a soul that she could salvage.

 “Do you need my name, Old One?” asked Sy, as she crept further down the slippery incline.

 “Old One,” the voice repeated, in tones of disgust.
-“How I have hated that name.
+“How I have hated that title.
 No one has used it in centuries, mind.
-The sea people have forgotten it, along with any other I have taken.
+The sea people have forgotten it, along with many other I have taken.
 What are you, then, that you remember?”